 With a second daughter on the verge of striking out on her own, Michelle Obama says she and her husband are ready for the next stage in their lives.

-“The question that I ask my husband is, 'Okay, let's make sure we're making time to enjoy the life that we've been working for.'
+“The question that I ask my husband is, 'OK, let's make sure we're making time to enjoy the life that we've been working for.'
 We're going to be empty nesters soon,” the former first lady told TODAY’s Jenna Bush Hager in an interview for "Becoming," her new memoir.
 “I can feel in both of my girls that they were ready for the next step.
 I'm excited for them to go to their next part of the journey.”

 Obama's older daughter, Malia, is now a 20-year-old sophomore at Harvard.
 Her younger child, Sasha, 17, will graduate from high school at the end of the school year.
 Over their eight years in the White House, Obama said she did her best to guide both girls through an unusual life under the constant spotlight.